-International students applying to Weimar Institute must have satisfactorily completed the equivalent of a United States high school (secondary) education or have met the college or university entrance requirements of their native country.
+International students applying to Weimar University must have satisfactorily completed the equivalent of a United States high school (secondary) education or have met the college or university entrance requirements of their native country.

-Please note that all course instruction at Weimar Institute is given in English.
-English language services are not provided at Weimar Institute.
-If English is not their native language, international students must demonstrate the ability to pursue studies in the English language by passing the Test of English as a Foreign Language (TOEFL) iBT (Internet-Based Test) with a minimum score of 80.
+Please note that all course instruction at Weimar University is given in English.
+English language services are not provided at Weimar University.
+If English is not their native language, international students must demonstrate the ability to pursue studies in the English language by passing the Test of English as a Foreign Language (TOEFL) iBT (Internet-Based Test) with a minimum score of 80, or a Duolingo score of 105 or higher.